 <description><![CDATA[Select your answer and share in the comments.
 The answer and rationale will be posted in the comments soon...

-<guid isPermaLink="true">https://community.hellotriad.com/marriage-family-therapy-0spuscsk/post/practice-question-Xfc4GNvAXIzSOl5</guid>
+<guid isPermaLink="true">https://community.hellotriad.com/social-work-bo5vpkdt/post/practice-question-8wTMP426UEZC3gR</guid>

 <dc:creator><![CDATA[Elizabeth Price]]></dc:creator>